rtcharity/resources.eahub.org/content/tips/one-on-ones.md

 The purpose of the meeting will be different if you are meeting a new member ("Intro one on ones"), meeting a current member ("Mentor one on ones"), meeting to discuss careers ("Career one on ones") or meeting to discuss donation opportunities (Donation one on ones).

-# Why and why not?
+# Why and Why Not?

 Why one on ones might be relatively important for your group: